tomlurge/visionion/README.md

 	37				authorityTrue	object			x	x	x	x	x

 That's 31 columns about servers, including the most common flags.
 Still looks manageable.
-And we cover a lot of ground here since the value is not only a number like with clients but it's an object with several field:value pairs: count, bandwidths and softwaer versions for all server nodes, probabilities and exitports where applicable.
+And we cover a lot of ground here since the value is not only a number like with clients but it's an object with several field:value pairs: count, bandwidths and software versions for all server nodes, probabilities and exitports where applicable.
 The result object en detail:
 First every object contains a field counting the number of nodes that comply to the field type.
 Second for each of these node types 2 bandwidth values can be calculated: advertized and consumed bandwidth.
+Third all objects contain sub-objects for Tor software version and operating system.
-Third some node types have addidtional fields in their results object:
+Finally some node types have addidtional fields in their results object:
-- the relays field also carrys a probabilties field
+- the relays also carry a probabilty field
-- exit fields also carrys the permitted exit ports.
-There are 3 possible values and every combination thereof which makes 6 fields.
-We'll add these 6 fields of permitted exit ports as rows to the result object.
+- exits also carrys the permitted exit ports.
+  There are 3 possible values and every combination thereof which makes 7 fields.
+  We'll add these as a sub-object to the result object.

 This elegant way of using the columns for more than one result type is possible because bandwidths, node counts, probabilties and the exit ports are independent from each other.
 There's no way how we could construct a different perspective where bandwidths and node counts don't correlate in the same way.

-But we've already reached the end of low hanging fruit.
+But now we've reached the end of low hanging fruit.

 _Mutually non exclusive relay types_
 Up to now it looks like we have everything covered.
 Or is there a combination of type, flag and probabilty that we couldn't find in this table in one easy step?
 The astute reader will have noticed that there indeed is indeed a problem: guards, middles, exits and directories aren't mutually exclusive.
 To capture any combination thereof we would need not only 4 but 15 rows, so add 9 to 37 = 46.
 Plus we wouldn't want to loose track of the flags and add another - hold your breath - 66 rows.